stephendltg/skeleton-express/__docs/docs/src/guide/README.md

 # Introduction

-EPYO - API is composed of two parts: a middleware by nodejs and a database by mariaDB or SQlite (demo version)
+APP is composed of two parts: a middleware by nodejs and a database by mariaDB or SQlite (demo version)

 ::: tip CONNECTION
 Connection API - Administrator

 Default login: **epyo**

-Default password: **epyois100%MAGIC**
+Default password: **epyo**
 :::

 <CURL>